JRegimbal/CanHaptics501/labs/lab4.md

 The proportional value may be too high considering that some oscillations still occur, however it seems that there is a trade-off between getting close to the target when the center of the circle moves and then closely following the circular path.

+### Holding the End Effector

+Holding the end effector essentially adds a dampening force to the system.
+While the proportional force needs to be increased for both the path following and static point PID controllers, the value for D can be reduced since the force caused by the hand effectively reduces the rate of change of error.
+Overshoot is less likely in this case.
+I also noticed that the integral term could be increased a bit, but ultimately could be left at the same value without the same impact as not adjusting the PD values.

 ### Conclusion